 Although elected and appointed department heads may employ requisitioning and receiving agents as they deem necessary for the efficient operation of their respective agencies or departments, purchasing oversight and direction are the responsibility of the County Mayor.
-Approval by the County Commission is required on all proposed contracts that exceed $100,000, and all modifications to existing contracts that increase expenditures by $10,000.
+Approval by the County Commission is required on all proposed contracts that exceed $100,000 over the anticipated life of the contract, and all modifications to existing contracts that increase expenditures by $25,000.

 To ensure fiscal responsibility, prior to orders being placed with vendors, funds to cover proposed purchases must be reserved from the approved budget.
 This process, known as pre-encumbering, assures that ordering departments do not exceed spending and that funds are available to pay the vendor once the service/merchandise has been satisfactorily received.

 To ensure fairness and competition among prospective vendors and to obtain the best quality at the lowest possible price to the County, the processes of competitive bidding and negotiation are employed.